Ecosystem crashes, database doesn’t work, not usable in alpha launch

 Whether we like it or not, risk is a part of everything we do.
 This is especially true in business, where small amounts of risk can have huge consequences on the success of a project.
 That’s why risk management is a critical aspect of project management.

-We’ve talked before about why it’s important to assess risk before starting a project (and even provided you with a
+We’ve talked before about why it’s important to assess the severity of the risk before starting a project (and even provided you with a

-).
-For some people, however, the best way to approach project risk management is by using a project risk matrix.
+to help with that).
+For some people, however, the best way to approach project risk management is by using a project risk matrix template.

 A risk matrix is a visual representation of how much of an impact something will have on your project.
-It gives you a scale to measure both the impact and probability to determine whether an identified risk can be categorized as high, low, or medium risk.
+It gives you a scale to measure both the impact and probability to determine whether an identified risk can be categorized as low risk, medium risk, or high risk.
 Often, once you’ve placed a potential situation on the matrix, you then assign it a risk score (using a scale like 1 to 10 or something similar ) to classify the risk and its impact on the project.

-The main components of a risk assessment matrix & how to define them
+What are the main components of a risk assessment matrix?

 The risk matrix is an easy way to break down the various kinds of risk that you’ll potentially encounter during a project.
 It helps project managers come up with plans for all the risks based on the impact they may have on the outcome of the project.
 They’re not complicated things, which is very helpful, but it helps to have a solid understanding of all the components.
 Let’s dive a little deeper.